kvenn/turnstile-android/README.md

 compile project(':turnstile-android:turnstile')
 ```

-## Example

-#### API
+## How Does It Work?
 All examples below are in reference to the code found in the [sample app](sample/src/main/java/com/vimeo/sample).
 It is encouraged that you copy the java classes from the sample folder into your app to help get started.
 Refer to the [initialization section](#initialization) to continue getting set up.
 API explanation will reference the sample app, please see that code to understand it fully.

 The API consists of 3 main classes that you will need to extend, `BaseTaskManager`, `BaseTaskService`, and `BaseTask`; and two optional classes you can supply for more functionality, `TaskLogger` and `Conditions`.

 - `BaseTaskManager`: This is the class responsible for running the tasks and tying everything together.
-You must extend this in order to provide any additional task handling logic and convenience APIs.
-Your task manager must be a singleton, since a reference is required by your `BaseTaskService` class.
-See below for more information on initialization.
+You must extend this class in order to make it a singleton, since a reference is required by your `BaseTaskService` class.
+You can addtionally add task handling logic and convenience APIs to this subclass since it has access to when each task is executed.
+See below for more information on [initialization](#initialization).

 - `BaseTask`: The task that you wish to run.
 All your work will be done in the `execute()` method on a background thread.
 You should call task lifecycle events where appropriate, such as `onTaskProgress(int progress)`, `onTaskFailure(TaskError error)`, and `onTaskCompleted`.